cryptoassetlab/cryptoassetlab.github.io/_pages/01-home.md

 ([timestamping](http://dgi.io/ots/) _in primis_, see
 [OpenTimestamps](http://opentimestamps.org/)).

-Our aim is to be a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and
+We are a meeting point between academia, industry, institutions, and regulators; we encourage students, researchers, and practitioners to join us and help with research, development, training, teaching, and